ipfs/ipfs-docs/docs/concepts/measuring.md

 ### Parsec

-[Parsec](https://github.com/dennis-tra/nebula) is a tool for measuring [DHT lookup performance](#dht-lookup-performance), specifically focusing on the PUT and GET performance of the IPFS public DHT.
+[Parsec](https://github.com/dennis-tra/nebula) is a tool for measuring [DHT lookup performance](#dht-lookup-performance), specifically focusing on the PUT and GET performance of the Amino DHT.
 It can also be adapted to assess other [libp2p-kad-dht](https://github.com/libp2p/specs/blob/master/kad-dht/README.md) networks.
 The configuration is divided into a scheduler and a server.
 Learn more about Parsec at [probelab.io/tools/parsec/](https://probelab.io/tools/parsec/).

 ### Tiros